WyldResearchLtd/Ligger.spritebuilder/README.md

 x New Splashscreen

 Bugs
-* on first level..sometimes Level is Null on LevelUp popover
+* on first level..sometimes 'Level: (null)' is displayed on LevelUp popover (only on first pass)
 * 1 beer doesn't appear to be credited at finish
-* Pause doesnt really pause- neither does Resume, resume then
+* Pause screen doesnt pause- so therefor nothing to Resume

 UI Refresh- NEED FULL LIST